Nutrition 101: Proteins

 Important Education Takeaways

-• Protein plays a role in bone health and weight management.
+• Plays a role in enzyme and hormone production, and in bone health and weight management.

 • Consider your age, body size, calorie needs, activity level, and medical conditions.

-• In general, most healthy adults need at least 0.8 grams of protein per kilogram of body weight (or 0.36 g per lb).
+• In general, most healthy adults need at least 0.8 grams of protein per kilogram of body weight (or 0.36 g per lb.).

-• Elderly adults need at least 1.2 grams of protein per kilogram of body weight (or 0.55 g per lb).
+• Elderly adults need at least 1.2 grams of protein per kilogram of body weight (or 0.55 g per lb.).

-• 3 whole eggs or 5-8 egg whites
+• 3 whole eggs or 5-8 egg whites (limit to 7 eggs per week)

 • 3-4 oz of meat, poultry, or fish